Wintergreen Wintergreen (Nepal)

 Building Supplier Capacity in Nepal

-Together with partners in Nepal, doTERRA has actively facilitated supply chain improvement and sustainability programs for Wintergreen. doTERRA has worked with some partners on the ground to develop manuals on proper collection, manufacturing, and testing practices.
-Then, trainings for harvesters and distillers on these topics were implemented.
-Additionally, more distillation units have been installed across several communities.
+Together with our partners in Nepal, we have actively facilitated supply chain improvement and sustainability programs for Wintergreen.
+We worked with our partners to develop manuals on proper collection, manufacturing, and testing practices.
+Then, we implemented trainings for harvesters and distillers on these topics.
+We’ve also installed more distillation units in several communities.
 These initiatives are helping optimize oil yields to make best use of this beautiful natural resource and increase economic activity and income in these remote areas.

 Furthering Environmental Stewardship in China